Song-Kul Lake: Is Kyrgyzstan’s Famous Jailoo Worth It?

 Private car Kochkor to Song-Kul (round trip or drop-off)4,000–6,000$45–68

 Two nights at the lake with a horse day and shared transport comes to roughly $60–90 per person — details on stretching your som in our Kyrgyzstan travel budget breakdown.
+The single best value on that list is the horse: eleven dollars a day for the thing the place was built around.

-Arriving on horseback is the classic way in.
-The most popular route starts at Kyzart village (about 40 minutes by car from Kochkor), climbs through the Kyzart pass area and herders’ camps, and reaches the northern shore in two days, sleeping one night in a yurt en route at around 2,800 m.
-A three-day version loops further along the shore.
-CBT Kochkor and local operators like Shepherd’s Way run these treks with a horseman-guide; no riding experience is needed — the horses are calm, sure-footed, and do this all summer.
+CBT Kochkor and local operators like Shepherd’s Way run these treks with a horseman-guide, and no riding experience is needed — the horses are calm, sure-footed, and do this all summer.
 You ride 4–6 hours a day.
-Wear long trousers, bring sunscreen, and trust the horse on the steep bits.
-It is a horse trek rather than a hike, but committed walkers can trek the same route on foot in 2–3 days; our Kyrgyzstan trekking guide compares it with the country’s best hikes.
+Wear long trousers against the saddle, bring sunscreen for the back of your hands, and trust the horse on the steep bits; it has done this route more times than your guide has.
+Expect to be saddle-sore on day two and fine by day three.
+Committed walkers can trek the same route on foot in 2–3 days — our Kyrgyzstan trekking guide compares it with the country’s best hikes — but this is one place where the horse is the better tool.

-The 33 Parrots pass route
+The 33 Parrots Pass Route

 Drivers coming from the Kazarman road sometimes use the southern serpentine locals call “33 Parrots” (Teskey-Torpok), a stack of thirty-odd hairpin bends climbing the basin’s southwestern rim.
 It is the most dramatic road approach to Song-Kul and worth requesting in dry weather if you are circling toward Kazarman or Tash Rabat; after rain, stick to Kalmak-Ashuu.